PlayCodeZ/OneModsOfficial/README.md

  - `fix: Fix crash during launch on certain phones`

- - `refactor: Reformat code at File.java`

 ## Thanks for contributing

-They help keeping Sketchware Pro alive.
+They help keeping ModLabs alive.
 Each (helpful) accepted contribution will get noted down

-in the "About Modders" activity.
+in the "About Developers" activity.
 We'll use your GitHub name and profile picture initially, but they can be

 changed of course.